 An estimated 1.8 million Purple Hearts have been awarded to U.S. troops.

-Today Purple Heart recipients are celebrated annually on August 7, which has been designated as Purple Heart Day.
+Purple Heart recipients are celebrated annually on Aug.
+7, which has been designated as Purple Heart Day.